Staff

 Nicholas Birdsong

-Nicholas is a second-year PhD student, joint between Public Policy and Political Science, whose primary subject matter interest is in the study and analysis of American legislative institutions.
-He holds an M.P.P. from the Ford School (’22), a Juris Doctor from the University of Kansas School of Law (’15), and a B.A. in Political Science from Washburn University (’12).
-A more detailed biography is available at nicholasbirdsong.com.
+Nicholas Birdsong is a PhD candidate, joint between Public Policy and Political Science (American Politics).
+His research focuses on political trust and the measurement of elite preferences.
+He holds an M.P.P. with a concentration in methods from the Ford School (’22), A Juris Doctor from the University of Kansas School of Law (’15), and a B.A. in Political Science from Washburn University (’12).
+A more detailed professional bio is available at nicholasbirdsong.com.

 Charlotte Hovey